-ecently, I’ve gone through an interesting exercise in my personal life: my brother, who has been in heart failure for about 10 years, had open-heart surgery on the MICU at the University Hospital.
-In November, he had an LVAD placed, and as a family member, I talked to nurses, dietary and financial representatives, the LVAD team, and the palliative care team.
+ecently, I went through an interesting exercise in my personal life: my brother, who has been in heart failure for about 10 years, had open-heart surgery on the MICU at the University Hospital.
+In November of that year, he had an LVAD placed, and as a family member, I talked to nurses, dietary and financial representatives, the LVAD team, and the palliative care team.
 Then, as a nurse, I disseminated that information to my brother and his family.

 A lot of times in these interactions, my stress level was high.
 But everyone in this organization really exceeded my expectations.
 That extends to the executives, too.
 The day my brother was getting extubated, he was in bed doing charades, pointing and trying to tell me something.
 Finally, I looked over and saw Dan Lundergan doing rounds with Tracy Nixon and Colleen Connelly.
 We have leaders in this organization who are present with our floor staff.
 That makes a difference—and it’s one that I see every day in my unit when Ross Van Vranken and Tom Woolf are there to answer questions and support my staff when things need to get done.